Iranian Revolution: The Shah leaves (16 January 1979)

-The Shah, hoping to see Bakhtiar established, kept delaying his departure.
+The Shah, wanting to see Bakhtiar established, kept delaying his departure.
 Consequently, to the Iranian public, Bakhtiar was seen as the Shah's last prime minister, undermining his support.

-American General Robert Huyser, the Deputy Commander of NATO, entered Iran.
+American General Robert Huyser, the Deputy Commander of US European Command, entered Iran.
 While the option of a pro-Shah military coup still was a possibility, Huyser met with military leaders (but not the Shah) and established meetings between them and Khomeini allies for the purpose of agreeing on Bakhtiar's transitional government.
 Ambassador Sullivan disagreed, and attempted to pressure Huyser to ignore the military and work directly with Khomeini's opposition.
 Nevertheless, Huyser won out and continued to work with both the military and opposition.
 He left Iran on 3 February.
-The Shah was privately embittered by Huyser's mission, and felt that the United States no longer wanted him in power.
+The Shah was privately embittered by Huyser's mission and felt that the United States no longer wanted him in power.

 On the morning of 16 January 1979, Bakhtiar was officially appointed prime minister.
 The same day, a tearful Shah and his family left Iran for exile in Egypt, never to return.